SANTA SUSANA FIELD LABORATORY

 Request to the California Attorney General to conduct a conflict of interest investigation on CalEPA Secretary Jared Blumenfeld.

-The correspondence below with California State officials concerning legislative and regulatory actions related to the Santa Susana Field Laboratory (SSFL) has been prepared by myself, acting as a private citizen and community resident.
+The correspondence below with federal and State officials, and media, concerning legislative, regulatory and operational actions related to the Santa Susana Field Laboratory (SSFL) has been initiated by myself, acting as a private citizen and community resident.

 Request for Revocation of SB 990 Language